Beverly Baker Fleitz

-Beverly Baker Fleitz (March 13, 1930 – April 29, 2014) was a women's tennis player from the United States who was active in the late 1940s and during the 1950s.
+Beverly Joyce Fleitz (nee Baker; March 13, 1930 – April 29, 2014) was an American tennis player from the United States who was active in the late 1940s and during the 1950s.
 According to John Olliff and Lance Tingay of The Daily Telegraph and the Daily Mail, Fleitz was ranked in the world top 10 in 1951, 1954, 1955, 1958, and 1959, reaching a career high of World No. 3 in those rankings in 1954, 1955, and 1958.
 Fleitz was included in the year-end top 10 rankings issued by the United States Lawn Tennis Association from 1948 through 1951 and in 1954, 1955, 1958, and 1959.
 She was the top-ranked U.S. player in 1959.
 She was ambidextrous and played with two forehands.

 Career

 Fleitz began playing tennis at age 11 and played mostly on public courts in Lincoln Park in Santa Monica, California.
-Her father Frank Baker was her only coach and was the assistant director of recreation for the city of Santa Monica.
+Her father, Frank Baker, was her only coach and was the assistant director of recreation for the city of Santa Monica.

 During 11 of the 12 weeks following June 19, 1950, Fleitz competed in tournaments across the U.S. In singles, she won three titles, was the runner-up three times, and was a semifinalist at both the U.S. National Championships and the U.S. Women's Clay Court Championships.
 Her six losses during this period were to Doris Hart (twice), Margaret Osborne duPont (twice), Maureen Connolly, and Magda Berescu Rurac.
 She recorded wins over Louise Brough, Connolly, Berescu Rurac, Patricia Canning Todd, and Dorothy Bundy Cheney.
 In women's doubles, she was a quarterfinalist at the U.S. National Doubles Championships.